larryking01/Product-List-Debugging/bugs.md

 # Bugs Report And Fixes.

 # Bug 1.
-* App component class decorator was terminated with a comma and it was also not wrapped right on top of class
+* App component class decorator was terminated with a colon and it was also not wrapped right on top of class

 * Same bug as above in Add to cart component class

+* My Fix:
+Removed the colon from the decorator as well as any code between the decorator and the class definition.

 # Bug 2.
 * Add to cart component was being rendered inside the App Component but it was not added to the imports array.

+* My Fix:
+I added the required import into the imports array.

 # Bug 3.